vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_create.md

   -h, --help                               help for create
       --ignore-nulls                       Do not add corresponding records in the lookup table if any of the owner table's 'from' fields are NULL.
       --keyspace string                    The keyspace to create the Lookup Vindex in.
 This is also where the table-owner must exist.
+      --params-file string                 JSON file containing lookup vindex parameters.
+Use this for creating multiple lookup vindexes.
       --table-name string                  The name of the lookup table.
 If not specified, then it will be created using the same name as the Lookup Vindex.
       --table-owner string                 The table holding the data which we should use to backfill the Lookup Vindex.
 This must exist in the same keyspace as the Lookup Vindex.
       --table-owner-columns strings        The columns to read from the owner table.
 These will be used to build the hash which gets stored as the keyspace_id value in the lookup table.